 The result of freshwater quality sampling is presented in Table 2-8.
 The result of analysis shows that fecal coliform exceeds the WQG of 200 MPN/100mL for Class C water body for all stations.
-BOD result for all stations is within the WQG of 7 mg/L. All other parameters are within the WQG.
+BOD result for all stations is within the WQG of 7 mg/L except at FW1 which has value of 10 mg/L. All other parameters are within the WQG.
 The result of analysis is presented in Annex 8.